CIVICA PhD Panel Series - Summer Edition

 - Prof. Dr. Mariyana Angelova, Assistant Professor of Comparative Politics at the Central European University

 - Prof. Dr. Ashley Metz, Assistant Professor TS Social and Behavioural Sciences at the University of Tilburg

 - Prof. Dr. Arndt Leininger, Assistant Professor in Political Science Research Methods at Chemnitz University of Technology

-PhD Panel on “Challenges to Digital Governance in the EU”
+PhD Panel on “Challenges to Digital Governance in the EU and Beyond”

 Date: Tuesday, 6 July, 12-2 pm (CET)

 The Covid-19 pandemic has marked a turning point for the digitalisation of public services including education and health.
-In this context, the EU has pledged its commitment to promote a faster connectivity, and to increase the engagement of civil society.
-However, the EU still presents various challenges due to the mismatch between the growing demand of technology and the current limited supply – examples are the slow implementation of the 5G network, limited automated mobility, and questionable personal data security regulations.
-This panel will focus on the challenges and opportunities of the European digital governance and the construction of advanced digital skills in the economy and society.
+In this context, the EU, and many other countries, have pledged their commitment to promote a faster connectivity, and to increase the engagement of civil society.
+However, there are still various challenges due to the mismatch between the growing demand of technology and the current limited supply – examples are the slow implementation of the 5G network, limited automated mobility, and questionable personal data security regulations.
+This panel will focus on the challenges and opportunities of the global digital governance and the construction of advanced digital skills in the economy and society.